Who We Are

 The work we do is supported by a Children’s Trust board led by Andrew Christie as Chair and Andy Couldrick as Chief Executive.

-Six non-executive directors work alongside them: Brian Carr, Bal Dhanoa, Ruth Harker, Colin Horwarth, Liz Stafford, and Professor Jon Glasby.
+Seven non-executive directors work alongside them: Brian Carr, Bal Dhanoa, Professor Jon Glasby, Ruth Harker, Colin Horwath, Liz Stafford, and Jonathan Tew.